 4. Seek Out a Rehabilitation Professional

 Rehabilitation training is simply having a professional show you adaptations you can make to perform daily activities with vision loss.
-These adaptations help you maintain your independence and reduce stress and frustration.
+These adaptations help you maintain your independence.
+They can also reduce stress and frustration.

 Available training can include cooking, handwriting, recreational activities, technology and independent travel.
 Second Sense can help you create a training plan that best meets your needs.
-Call Polly Abbott at 312-236-8569 and she will explain how we can help or direct you to a resource in your area.
+Call Polly Abbott at 312-236-8569.
+She will explain how we can help or direct you to a resource in your area.

 5. Explore Independent Living Products

 There are many products that can help with everyday tasks.
 Talking watches help you tell time, large print calendars help you keep appointments and locator markers help you label appliances.
-Our Product Center at Second Sense provides individual consultations on a wide variety of products and their use.
+Our Product Center at Second Sense provides a wide variety of products you can use.

 6. Investigate Transportation Options

 Call the Regional Transportation Authority (RTA) to obtain a reduced-fare card and/or to apply for para-transit service.
 Your local township or municipality may also have dial-a-ride or voucher taxi services.